Contact Info

 All adults

-For adults 19 years of age and older follow the American Academy of Family Physicians (AAFP) schedule at Adults 19 and Older Immunization Schedule and talk to your health care provider about what vaccines you need.
+Follow the American Academy of Family Physicians (AAFP) schedule at Adults 19 and Older Immunization Schedule and talk to your healthcare provider about what vaccines you need.

 Special populations

-Immunization information for pregnant people from the American College of Obstetricians & Gynecologists (ACOG).
+Follow the American College of Obstetricians & Gynecologists (ACOG) Maternal Immunization Schedule.

 - Influenza: It can be given anytime during pregnancy.
 It will also protect your baby.